japila-books/apache-spark-internals/docs/memory/BytesToBytesMap.md

 == [[serializerManager]] SerializerManager

-BytesToBytesMap is given a xref:serializer:SerializerManager.adoc[SerializerManager] when <<creating-instance, created>>.
+BytesToBytesMap is given a serializer:SerializerManager.md[SerializerManager] when <<creating-instance, created>>.

-BytesToBytesMap uses the SerializerManager when (MapIterator is) requested to advanceToNextPage (to request UnsafeSorterSpillWriter for a xref:memory:UnsafeSorterSpillWriter.adoc#getReader[UnsafeSorterSpillReader]).
+BytesToBytesMap uses the SerializerManager when (MapIterator is) requested to advanceToNextPage (to request UnsafeSorterSpillWriter for a memory:UnsafeSorterSpillWriter.md#getReader[UnsafeSorterSpillReader]).

 == [[MAX_CAPACITY]] Maximum Supported Capacity